AdamKyle/flare/resources/info/kingdoms/section-1.md

 You will be locked out for 30 minutes from attempting to settle another kingdom, take a kingdom through npc actions or war.

-Should you abandon another kingdom in that 30 minute lock out window, you will in cure another 30 minute time out on top of the remaining time you have left.
+Should you abandon another kingdom in that 30 minute lock out window, you will in cure another 30 minute timeout on top of the remaining time you have left.

-There is nowhere in game to see this timeout.
+There is nowhere in-game to see this timeout.
 You will be told of the time left when you attempt to settle another kingdom or wage war and attempt to take one, or if you attempt to use NPC commands to take one.